-- Trust Your Instincts—I can’t emphasize enough the importance the intangible aspects of hiring a publicist or firm.
-How do you feelwhen you speak with a representative of the firm?
-What does your instinct tell you?
-Did you instinctively like the person you spoke with?
-Did you get off the phone with a good feeling or a so-so feeling?Instincts are perhaps our best decision-making influence.
-Beyond obvious things such as the feeling you’re getting rushed off the phone or that the person really isn’t that interested in you and your book, it’s about getting a positive, affirmative feeling.Publicity is a very personal business.
-It’s all about communications and relationships.
+- Trust Your Instincts: The intangible aspects of hiring a publicist or firm are crucial.
+How do you feel when you speak with a representative of the firm?
+What do your instincts tell you?
+Did you quickly connect with the person you spoke with?
+Did you finish the call with a good or so-so feeling impression?
+Beyond apparent considerations such as whether or not you were rushed off the phone, it’s about sensing a positive, affirmative attitude.
+Book and author PR is a personal business.
+Communications and relationships drive it.
 If you don’t have a good conversation with a publicist or representative of a book publicity firm, chances are you won’t end up in a good relationship.

-- Cost –Like everything, price – for most people – comes into play when making a decision on buying a product or using a service.
+- Cost: Price comes into play for most people when deciding on buying a product or using a service.
 Book publicity rates have wide ranges.
-But going into your search, understand that to acquire the services of any reputable book marketing firm, one that will handle all elements of promotion in a full campaign, you will be spending at least several thousand dollars.
-Of course, there are lower cost services, and if your budget is limited you can find help for various aspects of book publicity, but expect that you will have to spend a significant amount of time doing the actual promotion.
+To retain a reputable book marketing firm, one that will handle all elements of promotion in a full campaign, you will be spending at least several thousand dollars.
+Of course, there are lower-cost services, and if your budget is limited, you can find help for various aspects of book publicity.
+But then expect to be spending a significant amount of your own time doing the promotion.